-- Slice all the jalapeños into thin rings.
-If desired, discard the seeds (leaving them in will result in spicier pickled jalapeños).
-Pack all the sliced jalapeños into the dried mason jar, leaving at least 1/2 inch of head space.
+- Pack all of the sliced radishes and garlic cloves into the mason jar, leaving at least 1/2 inch of head space.

 - Add the vinegar and water to a small saucepan.
 Heat over medium to medium-high heat until it's just about to boil (but not quite boiling).
 How do you know when it's just about to boil?
 You should be able to hear the water audibly "roaring" and there will be bubbles forming in the bottom of the pot.
 They may try to make their way to the surface, but they don't pop on the surface.
 If they're popping on the surface and splashing, the water is boiling—just reduce heat to bring it back to just-before-boiling.